 - Unblocks skin pores preventing spots and flare ups

 Please note brand received may vary

 What is Finacea (Azelaic Acid) gel?

 Finacea 15% gel is a topical treatment for rosacea and milder forms of acne.
-It contains the active ingredient azelaic acid, which has anti-inflammatory properties.
-It should be applied directly to the affected areas of the skin to treat these conditions.
+It contains the active ingredient azelaic acid, which works to treat acne and rosacea in different ways.

 The first symptoms of rosacea are usually:

 - Redness across your nose, cheeks, chin and forehead which comes and goes

 - A burning or stinging sensation when you use water or skincare products